swetha-devops-platform/DevOps-Prerequisites-Concepts-/Module 5 - Bash Scripting /Variables.md

           echo $sum

-Special Variables (Very Important for DevOps 🔥)
+CommandLine Arugments (Very Important for DevOps 🔥) - Command line arguments are values passed to a script when executing it.

             Variable	      Meaning